-Livia Dyer co-heads our Technology, Media and Telecommunications sector group.
+Livia Dyer is a partner in our Technology, Media and Telecommunications sector group.

 Livia advises clients in various regulated sectors and markets including telecommunications and broadcasting, education, medicines and pharmaceuticals, and consumer goods.
 Livia advises a number of government clients on the development of regulatory instruments and policy.
 She also acts for clients in judicial review and other proceedings in the context of regulatory matters.
 Livia advises extensively on broad-based black economic empowerment which is a key issue for businesses operating in regulated sectors in South Africa.

 She has BA and LLB degrees from the University of Cape Town and an LLM from the University College London, UK.

 - Acting for Tata Communications in the sale of their interest in Neotel, the second national fxied-line operator to Liquid Telecommunications and previously in the proposed sale of Tata’s interests in Neotel to Vodacom.

 - Advising Airports Company South Africa on economic regulatory issues in the context of ACSA’s permission applications in relation to its regulated tariffs. advising Airports Company South Africa (ACSA) on the economic regulation of its tariffs, preparing proposals for revisions to the statutory framework in terms of which ACSA operates and assisting with submissions to the regulatory authority which sets ACSA’s tariffs